Artworks & Installations

 Comprised of artefacts collected along the Murray River at Echuca/Moama and assembled with wool, Flood(plain) considers the experience of recent flood events.
 It is a work about turbulence, about raining and rising, rushing and pooling, and also the slow of settling and sedimenting.
 In a river system rendered fast-flowing/stopping through infrastructure and management interventions, climate changed downpours and droughts and de-vegetated riparian zones, body-objects of many origins are carried along in the currents, suddenly heavy, liltingly light, twisting, battered, tangling into strange others.
 Turned and turned to learn the world anew.
 And then, left in muddy companionship, held in silt’s embrace, a memory of flows.

-Exhibited: Borders Research Lab, Mildura, 26-28 April, 2024
+Flood(plain) was exhibited at the Borders Research Lab exhibition, Mildura, 26-28 April, 2024

 On Beauty (2022)